What is Sherlock?

 Perish the thought that Sherlock might in some way let you down.
 But in the unlikely event that Sherlock might have to take some sort of breather, don’t forget that your doors will remain secure and your traditional keys will always work.
 Sherlock is continually monitored by us back at base, so if anything does go wrong, we can let you know.

 What if I lose my phone?

 Have no fear.
 Just as with your keys, there’s no mechanism to connect the app or SMS number back to your home or to Sherlock itself.
-If you want to get in to your home in the meantime, call us from another phone, and once we have verified who you are, we can remotely unlock the door for you with your direct authority.
+If you want to get in to your home in the meantime, don't forget that your keys will still work.
+You should also log in to your Sherlock dashboard, to revoke the affected phone number.

 What if my cell provider fails / there is a flood / the world ends?

 If lightning should ever strike, rest assured Sherlock fails safe.
 That means that if the device is forced offline for any reason, you can always rely on a spare set of keys.

 Do you keep a track of who comes into my home?